Thermodynamics and phase transition of rotating regular-de Sitter black holes: The rotating regular-dS black holes and effective thermodynamics

-As is obtained in the previous section the temperatures at the black hole event horizon and cosmological horizon are not equal.
-Thus, the rotating regular Hayward-dS system cannot acquire thermal equilibrium.
-However, the three variables \textit{viz.} $M,\,a,\,\text{and}\,\,\Lambda$ connecting the black hole horizon and the cosmological horizon are interlinked with the Hawking temperatures of the two horizons.
-Therefore, it is expected that thermodynamic quantities at each of the two horizons are related to other.
-In this respect, when we study the thermodynamical aspects of rotating regular Hayward-dS spacetime we must incorporate the thermodynamics of the two horizons in an effective way.
-However, there are two special cases for the rotating regular Hayward-dS black hole, namely, the Nariai black hole and the lukewarm black holes \cite{Kubiznak:2015bya, Dolan:2013ft, Hajian:2016kxx, McInerney:2015xwa, Bhattacharya:2013tq, Pappas:2016ovo} where temperatures at both the horizons are same.
-When the black hole event horizon and cosmological event horizon coincide apparently, they have the same temperature and correspond to the Narai solutions \cite{Bousso:1996au}.
-A study of the dS spacetime reveals the rate of emitting particles containing the energy $\omega$ as
+In the previous section, we have shown that the temperatures associated with event and cosmological horizons may not be equal and thus, the rotating regular-dS system cannot acquire thermal equilibrium.
+However, the three variables \textit{viz.} $M,\,a,\,\text{and}\,\,\Lambda$ connecting event and cosmological horizons are interlinked with their Hawking temperatures.
+Hence, it is expected that thermodynamic quantities at each of the two horizons are related and for this when we discuss the thermodynamical aspects of rotating regular-dS spacetime, we incorporate, in an effective way, the thermodynamics of the two horizons.
+Interestingly, the special cases for the rotating regular-dS black hole viz, the Nariai black hole and the lukewarm black holes \cite{Kubiznak:2015bya, Dolan:2013ft, Hajian:2016kxx, McInerney:2015xwa, Bhattacharya:2013tq, Pappas:2016ovo} where temperatures are same at the two horizons.
+When the event and cosmological event horizons coincide apparently, they have the same temperature and correspond to the Narai solutions \cite{Bousso:1996au}.
+A study of the dS spacetime reveals the rate of emitting particles, from the two horizons, having the energy $\omega$ such that

-where $\Delta S_+\,\,\,\,\text{and}\,\,\,\Delta S_C$ are the difference in the entropies corresponding to the black hole horizon and the cosmological horizon respectively after the dS black holes emitted particles with energy $\omega$.
-Thus the rate of emission of the radiating particles can be thought of as the product of the rate of particles emitted from the black hole horizon and the cosmological horizon.
+where $\Delta S_+\,\,\,\,\text{and}\,\,\,\Delta S_C$ are the difference in the entropies, respectively, corresponding to event and cosmological horizons when dS black holes emitted particles with energy $\omega$.
+Thus, the rate of emission of the radiating particles can be thought of as the product of the rate of particles emitted from the black hole horizon and the cosmological horizon.
 Therefore the cumulative effect of the entropies of the event and cosmological horizon contribute to the effective entropy of the dS spacetime as

 Utilizing Eq.~(\ref{firstlaw}) into Eq.~(\ref{entropylaw}), we have